chemle/emle-engine/README.md

 supports the HCNOS elements.
 We plan to add support for further elements in the near future.

+Further details can be found in our preprint, available [here](https://doi.org/10.26434/chemrxiv-2023-6rng3-v2).
+Please cite this work if you use `emle-engine` in your research.
+Supplementary information and data can be found [here](https://github.com/chemle/emle-engine-paper).

 ## Installation

 First create a conda environment with all of the required dependencies: